HMS Violet (1897): World War I

 In April 1918 she was reassigned to the 6th Destroyer Flotilla and the Dover Patrol.
-She remained in this deployment for the duration of the First World War.
+She remained in this deployment at the end of the First World War.
 Her duties included anti-submarine, counter-mining patrols, and patrolling the Dover Barrage.

+By January 1919, Violet was listed as temporarily at the Nore, but had moved to Devonport by February.
 In 1919 she was paid off and laid-up in reserve, awaiting disposal.
 Violet was sold on 7 June 1920 to J Houston of Montrose for breaking.